Sustainability and Community Engagement

 - Our major print products are printed using a CFC certified shop on paper with a minimum of 83% recycled content

-- All glass, plastics and styrofoam as permitted
+- All glass, plastics, flexible packaging and styrofoam as permitted.

-- All electronics, light bulbs and batteries through charitable organizations that embrace sustainable methods.
+- All electronics, light bulbs and batteries, through charitable organizations or non-profits that embrace sustainable methods.

 - Food waste is limited and avoided where possible.
 We participate in food waste organics program.

-- Office supplies for internal use to maximize their life
+- Office supplies for internal use are re-used to maximize their life.

 Our Pledge for A Sustainable Community